 - develop strategies for investigating the impact of actions, evaluating whether the changes being made are good enough and prioritising further actions as a response

-- design an evaluative framework for their own school/CoL context that sits alongside their action plans
+- design an evaluative framework for their own school/Community of Learning context that sits alongside their action plans

 Who is this for

 This course is intended for all teacher and leaders in Communities of Learning who are wanting to improve their evaluative capability to achieve equity and excellence for all young people in their community.